 Gluten Free Sourdough Discard Crackers are one of my favorite ways to use up extra discard in the fridge.
 You can really make infinite flavor combinations with these and get really creative, or just use what you have on hand.
 Pictured are rosemary Parmesan seed crackers.

-You will need gluten free sourdough starter discard to make these crackers, and preferably from a superfine brown rice flour or sorghum flour starter.
-If you don't have a gluten-free sourdough starter, you will first need to make one and can find out how with my guide on How to Make a Gluten Free Sourdough Starter.
+If you don't have a gluten-free sourdough starter yet, you'll first need to make one and can find out how with my guide: How to Make a Gluten Free Sourdough Starter.

 Looking for more Gluten Free Sourdough Recipes?